Strategic Planning & Resource Council Main Menu

 - SPARC II announced the rollout of SPARC Grants for 2011-2012.
 The call for proposals focused on funding initiatives that support the mission, vision, values, and goals of the Strategic Plan.
 Grants of up to $5,000 are available for projects that will enhance Armstrong’s commitment to student success.
 The Armstrong community submitted 19 proposals in response to the call.

 - SPARC II interview teams met with Student Affairs, Business and Finance, Academic Affairs, and Advancement to gauge efforts by each division in implementing the Strategic Plan.
-Reports from the division interviews can be downloaded using the links at right.
+Reports from the division interviews can be downloaded below:

 - Two-day Campus Leadership Workshops, led by Dr. Madeline Adler, were held with Academic Affairs, Student Affairs, Business and Finance, and Advancement to facilitate a campus dialogue as to how to implement the Strategic Plan and the roles each division should play to help move the plan forward.